Wigmore, Luton: Proposed changes to Wigmore Valley Park

 Wigmore Valley Park and County Wildlife Site is set to be built on following proposals put forward by London Luton Airport Ltd. A public consultation in 2017 revealed plans for the New Century Park project.
 The plan shows an access road cutting through the northern part of Wigmore Valley Park leading to a business park in the centre.
 A car park would be built over half of the County Wildlife Site with an adjacent agricultural field laid out as replacement parkland.
 Existing play areas would have new equipment, a concrete skate park would be built and the community centre remodelled to include a cafe.
 The illustrative masterplan map submitted to Luton Borough Council's planning department added a hotel and a link road from the access road to Eaton Green Road.
-Outline permission for the business park and full permission for the access road and changes to Wigmore Valley Park were approved by Luton Borough Council in February 2021 and formerly signed off in June 2021.
+Outline permission for the business park and full permission for the access road and changes to Wigmore Valley Park were approved by Luton Borough Council in February 2021 and formally signed off in June 2021.

 In February 2022, London Luton Airport Ltd trading as Luton Rising began a statutory consultation on a proposal to increase the airport's capacity from 18 to 32 million passengers per annum.
 Plans show the County Wildlife Site largely giving way to airport car parking in phase 1 and completely replaced by the infrastructure for a second airport terminal in phase 2.
 To mitigate the loss, replacement habitat is to be created.